Ironman Hawaii: History Of The Kona World Championships

 The only female competitor Lyn Lemaire, a championship cyclist from Boston, finished sixth overall in 12:55:38.
 Despite the weather, Barry McDermott, a journalist for Sports Illustrated, happened upon the Ironman and wrote a 10 page feature on the event, prompting Collins to receive hundreds of race applications over the next year.

 In 1981, Valerie Silk took over race organisation and relocated the event to Hawaii’s more rural Big Island, starting and ending at Ali’i Drive in Kailua-Kona, Hawaii, where competitors still run, jog, walk or crawl down the finishing chute at the end of their race.

 If anything, the new route across the island’s barren lava fields was even tougher, with 45mph crosswinds and 35 degree heat, but it still courted 326 enthusiastic competitors.
 The following year marked the end of the Ironman’s embryonic phase with the championship being moved from February to the October slot it now holds, a change that meant athletes actually had two chances that year to become an Ironman.

-There have been some incredible shows of athleticism at Kona including the amazing six wins of both Dave ‘The Man’ Scott in the 1980s, and his rival Mark Allen in the next decade – a competition now echoed with two-time champions Craig ‘Crowie’ Alexander and Chris ‘Macca’ McCormack.
-Also etched into the race’s history was Julie Moss hitting the wall spectacularly as she neared the line in 1982, yet despite complete fatigue, disorientation and her legs no longer being able to hold her, she crawled courageously to cover the last 20 yards and cross the finish line in second, her dedication and perseverance helping to author Ironman’s now trademarked mantra that Anything is Possible.
+Julie Moss inspired a generation of would-be triathletes when, despite complete fatigue, disorientation and her legs no longer being able to hold her, she crawled courageously to cover the last 20 yards and cross the finish line in second in the February’s race, her dedication and perseverance helping to author Ironman’s now trademarked mantra that Anything is Possible.